 EDU 340 Social Studies Methods for the Elementary and Middle School Teacher (3) F, Sp.
 General survey course of skills, concepts, methodologies, strategies, and curriculum development of elementary social studies and economics; includes inquiry learning, problem solving, current events, interpretation of pictures, charts, graphs, tables, maps, and time lines, and location and evaluation of information.
-Prerequisite: HIS 140 or HIS 150, PSC 101, GEO 100.
-Elementary education majors may not take the course until officially admitted to teacher education.
+Prerequisites: PSC101, GEO100 and either HIS140 or HIS150.
+Elementary education majors may not take the course until officially admitted to the Teacher Education Program.

 EDU 342 Evaluation of Abilities and Achievement (2) F. Principles and techniques of administration, application, and interpretation of tests, test results, and data.
-Prerequisite: EDU 303, 304, and 315.
+Prerequisite: EDU315.

-EDU 352 Introduction to Cross-Categorical Disabilities (3) F. This course will survey legislation and litigation that control the identification and delivery of services to mild/ moderate cross categorical special education students and will include the referral process, the IEP, and placement decisions.
+EDU 352 Introduction to Cross-Categorical Disabilities (3) F. This course will survey legislation and litigation that control the identification and delivery of services to mild/moderate cross categorical special education students and will include the referral process, the IEP, and placement decisions.
 Historical and current critical issues of the field will be discussed.
 Definitions, characteristics, eligibility criteria, theoretical approaches and etiology of students with learning disabilities, behavior disorders, mental retardation or physical and other health impairments will be studied.
-Prerequisite: Approved admission to the Education Department; EDU 315.
+Prerequisite: Admission to the Education Department and EDU315.

 EDU 357 Introduction to Early Childhood Special Education: Curriculum Development (3) F. This course is designed to introduce the student to the special education in general and the unique field of early childhood special education.
 Students will become familiar with the major principles of the law related to special education services.
 Students will have the opportunity to design appropriate program and implementation plans for young children with special needs ages 0-5.
 The importance of parent and family partnerships based on the family systems model will be presented.
 Students will have the opportunity to observe early intervention programs and evaluate those settings relative to their knowledge of appropriate practice.
 The course will survey a range of disabilities affecting young children, including cognitive, behavioral, speech/language, sensory, orthopedic, and health impairments.
+Prerequisites: EDU315 and EDU358.

 EDU 358 Introduction to Early Childhood Education (2) F, Sp.
 An overview of the field of early childhood education and an understanding of pupil characteristics, rationale for providing early enrichment experiences, issues, and the theory of curriculum development.
+Prerequisites: EDU202 and credit or concurrent enrollment in EDU225.

 EDU 359 Infants and Toddlers (2) F. This course is designed to provide students with a background in the unique developmental needs of infants and toddlers.
 Students will become familiar with developmental needs and milestones of infants and toddlers and be able to relate that knowledge to planning appropriate environments and learning activities for infants and toddlers.
 Relevant brain research will provide insights into the importance of the early years.
 Communicating and teaming with families will be stressed, as well as the provision of services within relationships that are sensitive to cultural diversity.
-Prerequisite: EDU 202 and 203.
+Prerequisite: EDU202 and EDU203.

 EDU 360 Assessing and Individualizing Reading (3) F, Sp.
 Acquaints the classroom teacher with philosophy, theories, pertinent studies and findings, and test instruments aiding perception and analysis of performance levels and behaviors in learning to read; develops expertise in determining the strengths and weaknesses of each pupil and the causal relationship of the total reading performance pattern; develops observation and evaluation skills to study, develop, and utilize selected evaluation instruments for adapting class methods and materials to the needs of students.
-Prerequisite: EDU 310 or 311.
+Includes an off-campus applied learning experience.
+Prerequisite: EDU311 or credit or concurrent enrollment in EDU310.
 Elementary education majors may not take the course until officially admitted to teacher education.